groonga/groonga/doc/source/reference/commands/select.rst

 .. versionadded:: 8.0.1

-Specifies threshold to determine whether search storategy escalation is used or not.
+Specifies threshold to determine whether search strategy escalation is used or not.
 The threshold is compared against the number of matched records.
-If the number of matched records is equal to or less than the threshold, the search storategy escalation is used.
-See :doc:`/spec/search` about the search storategy escalation.
+If the number of matched records is equal to or less than the threshold, the search strategy escalation is used.
+See :doc:`/spec/search` about the search strategy escalation.

 The default threshold is 0.
-It means that search storategy escalation is used only when no records are matched.
+It means that search strategy escalation is used only when no records are matched.

 The default threshold can be customized by one of the followings.